-Yes, a student’s course schedule may impact eligibility of Federal financial aid awards.
+Yes, registered courses may impact federal financial aid amounts and/or eligibility.
 The following information only applies in the consideration of the Federal Pell Grant, Federal Supplemental Education Opportunity Grant (SEOG), Federal Direct Loans, and Federal Work-Study.

-This is the application the federal government, the state agency and the school uses to determine your eligibility for financial aid.
+It is the Free Application for Federal Student Aid.
+The FAFSA is an application the federal government, the state agency, and the school uses to determine your eligibility for financial aid.

 View help video: What is the FAFSA?

 The financial aid staff provides workshops to help students complete the application online.
-The workshop dates and locations are available in the financial aid office and at www.sinclair.edu/enroll/how-to/fafsa-workshops/.
+The workshop dates and locations are available at www.sinclair.edu/enroll/how-to/fafsa-workshops/.

 It is possible to use financial aid for all three terms.
-State grants and federal loans can be used for all three terms.
+State grants and federal loans can be used for all three terms if all eligibility is not exhausted in the first 2 terms.
 The Federal Pell Grant will be awarded over two terms with a possible option for the third term if student meets eligibility requirements for a second scheduled Pell Grant award.
 The number of terms in which scholarships are awarded will vary based on the criteria of each scholarship.

 Students are not required to attend full time, but most financial aid is prorated for students enrolled in fewer than 12 credit hours per term.
-Some financial aid requires the students to be enrolled at least 6 credit hours--such as loans, some scholarships, work study, etc. Contact a financial aid representative for more information.
+Some financial aid requires the students to be enrolled at least 6 credit hours--such as loans, some scholarships, work study, etc. Visit the Welcome Center for more information.